Certifier disciplinary condition report

-The certifying authority may have a condition imposed upon their accreditation by the NSW Building Professionals Board (BPB) that requires written advice (i.e. report) to be sought from Fire & Rescue NSW (FRNSW) before determining certain applications for certificate.
+The certifier may have a condition imposed upon their accreditation by the NSW Fair Trading that requires written advice (i.e. report) to be sought from Fire and Rescue NSW (FRNSW) before determining certain applications for a certificate.

-The person having the benefit of a development consent or complying development certificate (e.g. development owner) is responsible for appointing an accredited certifier to undertake the role of certifying authority for their development.
-In doing so they should carefully consider the certifier's accreditation category, accreditation history, insurance and whether any conditions have been imposed on them by the BPB.
-The BPB maintains a register of all accredited certifiers for NSW which includes details concerning their accreditation.
+The person having the benefit of a development consent or complying development certificate (e.g. development owner) is responsible for appointing a certifier for their development.
+In doing so they should carefully consider the certifier's accreditation category, accreditation history, insurance and whether any conditions have been imposed on them by NSW Fair Trading (or former accreditation bodies such as BPB).
+NSW Fair Trading maintains a register of all accredited certifiers for NSW which includes details concerning their accreditation.

 Find an accredited certifier [external link]

-Often the BPB may impose conditions upon the certifier that requires them to refer to FRNSW and seek written advice prior to determining an application for construction certificate (CC), occupation certificate (OC), and/or complying development consent (CDC).
-The conditions may also stipulate they consider FRNSW recommendations prior to the determination, and if such recommendation are not being followed or adopted, advise FRNSW in writing accordingly.
-The conditions will typically define certain time periods for referral by the certifier and response by FRNSW, and identify any exceptions to the conditions.
+Often conditions may be imposed upon a certifier that requires them to refer to FRNSW and seek written advice prior to determining an application for construction certificate, occupation certificate or complying development certificate.
+The condition may also stipulate that the certifier must consider FRNSW recommendations prior to their determination, and if any recommendation is not being followed or adopted, then to advise FRNSW in writing accordingly.
+The conditions will typically define certain time periods for referral by the certifier and a response by FRNSW, and identify if any exceptions to the condition applies.

-When the building works involve an alternative solution to which clause 144 of the Environmental Planning and Assessment Regulation 2000 (EP&A Reg.) applies, the legislated requirements of clause 144 and clause 152 override any BPB conditions.
-In such cases the certifying authority should apply for an initial fire safety report or final fire safety report.
+When the building works involve a performance solution to which sections 25-29 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (EP&A Reg.) applies, the legislated requirements of sections 25-29 and section 50 override any condition imposed on the certifier.
+In such cases the certifier should apply for an initial fire safety report or final fire safety report.

-If the certifying authority is referring the application for certificate to FRNSW because of a condition to do so, and clause 144 of the EP&A Reg. does not apply, the certifying authority should use the FRNSW written report application form below, and include a copy of the BPB conditions when attaching supporting documents.
+If the certifier is referring an application for a certificate to FRNSW because of an imposed condition to do so, and sections 25-29 of the EP&A Reg. does not apply, the certifier should use the FRNSW written report application form below, and include a copy of their conditions when attaching supporting documents.